wandyezj/Random/writings/thoughts/api_design.md

 The __Technical Model__ provides the foundation for which an API is based and comes with a certain set of expectations about how features in the model are used.

-The __Mental Model__ is the users map of what that API represent and how that API pieces fit together to accomplish tasks.
+The __Mental Model__ is the user's map of what API represents, and how the API pieces fit together to accomplish tasks.
 See [The Design of Everyday Things by Don Norman](#The-Design-of-Everyday-Things-by-Don-Norman) chapter 1 for a good explanation of mental models.

 #### Model Purpose